Association Management

 - Perform accounting services, including: billing, deposits, vendor payments, and online bill pay.

-- Engage CPA firms for tax preparation and audits.
+- Engage CPA firm for tax preparation and audits.

 - Generate operational and management reports, including meeting agendas and voting coordination.